saschabienert/mopub-ios-sdk/README.md

 * `HeyzapAds.framework`, which is recommended for iOS projects showing ads
 * `libHeyzap.a` (and associated headers), which is equivalent to `HeyzapAds.framework`, but is easier to integrate into 3rd party build processes (like Unity).
-* `Heyzap.bundle` and `Heyzap.framework`, which includes Ads as well as Heyzap's leaderboards and achievements products